Presidency of William McKinley: Administration

 Maine Congressman Nelson Dingley Jr. was McKinley's first choice for secretary of the treasury, but Dingley preferred to remain as chairman of the Ways and Means Committee.
 Charles Dawes, who had been Hanna's lieutenant in Chicago during the campaign, was considered for the Treasury post but by some accounts, Dawes considered himself too young; he would instead become the comptroller of the currency in 1898.
 McKinley ultimately appointed Lyman J. Gage, president of the First National Bank of Chicago and a Gold Democrat, as secretary of the treasury.
 Leadership of the Navy Department went to former Massachusetts Congressman John Davis Long, an old colleague of McKinley's from his time serving in the House of the Representatives.
-Although McKinley was initially inclined to allow Long to choose his own the assistant secretary of the navy, there was considerable pressure on the president-elect to appoint Theodore Roosevelt, the head of the New York City Police Commission.
+Although McKinley was initially inclined to allow Long to choose his own assistant secretary of the navy, there was considerable pressure on the president-elect to appoint Theodore Roosevelt, the head of the New York City Police Commission.
 McKinley was reluctant to appoint Roosevelt, stating to one Roosevelt booster, "I want peace and I am told that your friend Theodore is always getting into rows with everybody."
 Nevertheless, he appointed Roosevelt.

 McKinley chose James Wilson, a former congressman with strong support in the state of Iowa, to be his secretary of agriculture.
 McKinley's first choice for Postmaster General was Mark Hanna, but he declined the position.
 McKinley also considered appointing Henry Clay Payne, but opposition from Robert M. La Follette's faction of the party convinced him to appoint another individual.
 McKinley settled on James Albert Gary, a Republican from Maryland.
 For the position of Attorney General, McKinley turned to another old friend from the House, Joseph McKenna of California.
 Cornelius Newton Bliss, who was acceptable to the divided New York Republican Party, was selected as the secretary of the interior.
 The position of secretary of war went to Russell A. Alger, a former general who had also served as the governor of Michigan.
 Competent enough in peacetime, Alger proved inadequate once the Spanish–American War began.
 With the War Department plagued by scandal, Alger resigned at McKinley's request in mid-1899 and was succeeded by Elihu Root.
 During the war, General Henry Clark Corbin gained McKinley's trust as the adjutant general of the army, and Corbin acted as the de facto commander of the army under McKinley administration's auspices.